Find inspiration for your next journey! Request a Free Catalog and Join our Newsletter.

 After checking out of your hotel, meet your private driver and guide to take the ferry to the island of Hvar.
 Arrive in Stari Grad, originally founded by the ancient Greeks, and enjoy a stroll along its narrow lanes.
 Then drive through the island’s famously picturesque countryside, passing olive groves, vineyards, and lavender fields.
 Stop at one of Hvar's best wineries for a tasting of local wines.
 End the day in elegant Hvar Town, where your hotel is located within the well-preserved historic core.
 (B)

 Enjoy a full day at leisure to discover Hvar.
 You might rent a local boat to visit the islands of Biševo or Vis and explore the secluded coves along the southern shore.
 Another option is a guided boat tour of the Blue and Green Caves, where the interplay of light, rock, and water result in ethereal hues.
+Enjoy a private cooking class today allowing you to learn about traditional Hvar life and cooking techniques.
 You could find an inviting beach or relax by your hotel pool.
 Or simply soak up the ambiance of this effervescent town from a café on one of its squares.
 (B)

 Day 5 — Hvar